zyinmatrix/Rhythm-Games/README.md

 # RhythmGameDesign
- A simple rhythm game build with Unity & Wwise
+ A simple rhythm game created with Unity & Wwise.